Battle of Kampar: Kampar

 Japanese Type 97 Te-Ke tanks followed by their bicycle infantry advancing during the battle, December 1941.

 On 30 December Kawamura's brigade arrived and began encircling and probing the British positions.
-On the 31 December Kawamura launched probing attacks on the 28th Gurkha Brigade's position on the right flank near the town of Sahum with a battalion from Watanabe's 11th Regiment.
+On 31 December Kawamura launched probing attacks on the 28th Gurkha Brigade's position on the right flank near the town of Sahum with a battalion from Watanabe's 11th Regiment.
 Once the well concealed Gurkhas' positions were found the Japanese formed up to attack and the howitzers of the 155th (Lanarkshire Yeomanry) Field Artillery opened up a concentrated fire on the Japanese troops.
 All through 31 December the 11th Regiment attacks were beaten off by the Gurkhas and the close support artillery fire.
 On midnight of New Year's Eve the commander of the 155th Field Regiment, Lieutenant Colonel Augustus Murdoch, "ordered a twelve gun salute to be fired at the Japanese".

 At seven in the morning, on 1 January 1942, Kawamura launched his main attack against the western side of the Kampar position.
 This attack was carried out by the 41st Regiment and the brunt of it was against the area held by Lieutenant Colonel Esmond Morrison's British Battalion.
 The 41st Regiment attacked straight into the British Battalion's positions, supported by heavy mortar fire.
 The fighting became fierce with Japanese and British positions taken and retaken at the point of a bayonet.
 Japanese casualties were heavy with a continuous stream of wounded passing Colonel Okabe's headquarters.
 Combined with the infantry assaults the Japanese poured continuous artillery fire and bombed and strafed the British positions with impunity (the Japanese had nearly complete air superiority by this stage in the campaign).
 Matsui brought in fresh soldiers to replace his mounting casualties.
 The well concealed and dug in 15th/6th Brigade, supported by the 88th (2nd West Lancashire) Field Artillery, held on to their positions throughout the two days of fierce fighting on the western slopes of Kampar Hill without relief.